“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 Best Digital Nomad Coworking Conditions

-In a perfect world – every coworking space would have a rolly ergonomic chair and big wide desks.
-We noticed a lot of digital nomads like to spread out on their side of the cowork desks (we’re guilty of this too).
+In a perfect world, every coworking space would have rolly ergonomic chairs and big wide desks.
+We notice that a lot of digital nomads like to spread out on their side of the coworking desks (and we’re guilty of this too!).

-The desks need to be wide enough that it has space for a second screen (I use my iPad) and/or long enough to be able to sit with your friends.
+The desks need to be wide enough that there is space for a second screen (I use my iPad) and/or long enough to be able to sit with your friends.
 The chairs need to be comfortable enough to sit in for at least 6 hours a day.
 Frankly, I’m tired of plastic chairs that have zero support!
-We get that this isn’t the reality for every coworking space in the world but anything close to this is better than nothing!
+We get that this is the reality for many coworking spaces around the world, but anything supportive and comfortable is better than nothing!

 Community That Makes You Feel Welcome